Roy A. Clouser: Philosophic Theory Making

-Clouser said about these aspects of reality:I will call these kinds of properties and laws “aspects” of the things we experience, and I am going to refer to the disciplines devoted to their study as “sciences.”
+Clouser said about these aspects of reality:I will call these kinds of properties-and-laws “aspects” of the things we experience, and I am going to refer to the disciplines devoted to their study as “sciences.”
 The term “aspect” will serve to emphasize that the kinds are exhibited by, and (indirectly) extracted from, the objects of our pre-theoretical experience.
 The term “science” will mean any specific discipline, delimited by one or more aspects, in which theories are constructed.

 The list above should not be understood as a dogmatic pronouncement about whether these aspects are all genuine, since there are thinkers who would offer a somewhat different list.
 Rather, it is intended, first, as a description of (not a theory about) the way we come to experience properties of things in isolation as well as in their connectedness in objects.
-And second, it is a report of the list of aspects most thinkers have regarded as genuine fields for investigation and theory making.
+And second, it is a report of the list of aspects most thinkers have regarded as genuine fields for investigation and theory making - though everyone works with some list or other.
 The list, then, is only intended to help us understand the major branches of present-day theory making, not to arrive at the one true list of genuine aspects of the world.
 So from now on when I use such expressions as “aspects of things,” or “aspects of the world,” or “aspects of our experience,” these expressions must be understood to refer to aspects in the same way the list does.

+The key idea in Dooyeweerd's ontology's the way any interpretation of the nature of reality is regulated by one or another divinity belief, where "divinity" means anything regarded as the self-existent reality all else depends on.